IvetK/czechibank-testing-portfolio/case-studies/02-api-error-handling-analysis.md

 **My Follow-up:**

-> "I previously sent a recording from a team call where this issue was discussed.
+> "I saw a recording from a team call where this issue was discussed.
 Wanted to make sure it's documented properly.
 Should I close this ticket if it's already being addressed?"

 **Developer Clarification:**